-[Last updated: 1 June 2022, unless otherwise noted]
+[Last updated: 1 January 2025, unless otherwise noted]

 2.1 Securities and corporate regulation

-- SEC beneficial ownership disclosure rules – Section 13(d) of the United States Securities and Exchange Act of 1934 (the "Exchange Act") and Regulation 13D-G of the Securities and Exchange Commission ("SEC") under the Exchange Act require disclosure upon acquisition of "beneficial ownership" of more than 5% of the voting equity securities of a company listed on a US stock exchange or registered under the Exchange Act. ("Registration" under the Exchange Act is the process by which a company becomes subject to periodic reporting obligations under the Exchange Act.
-Any class of security of a company that is listed on a US national stock exchange is also registered under the Exchange Act, but unlisted companies must also register under the Exchange Act if they meet certain criteria for size and number of shareholders of record.)
-Disclosure requirements under Section 13(d) and Regulation 13D-G are discussed in greater detail in "3.
+- SEC beneficial ownership disclosure rules – Section 13(d) of the Exchange Act and Regulations 13D and 13G issued under the Exchange Act require disclosure upon acquisition of "beneficial ownership" of more than 5% of the voting equity securities of a company listed on a US stock exchange (a public company) or registered under the Exchange Act.
+The current disclosure requirements under Section 13(d) and Regulations 13D and 13G are discussed in greater detail in "3.
 Before a Public Takeover Bid" below.

 - minority shareholder squeeze-outs;

-- in all-cash acquisitions and certain other acquisitions, the rights of shareholders who do not vote in favor of a merger to receive the judicially determined value of their shares in lieu of the merger consideration, and the procedures for doing so (generally referred to as "dissenters' rights" or "appraisal rights"); and
+- in all-cash acquisitions and certain other acquisitions, the rights of shareholders who do not vote in favor of a merger to receive the judicially determined value of their shares in lieu of the merger consideration, and the procedures for doing so (generally referred to as 'dissenters' rights' or 'appraisal rights'); and

 2.2 Other regulatory requirements - Hart-Scott-Rodino